astropy/astropy/docs/table/access_table.rst

   5 ..
 60

 In order to see all of the data values for a multidimensional column use the column representation.
-This uses the standard `NumPy` mechanism for printing any array::
+This uses the standard ``numpy`` mechanism for printing any array::

   >>> t['a'].data